salgo60/FactGrid/README.md

-# FactGrid test with Juopityr Notebook and Binder
+# FactGrid test with Jupyter Notebook and Binder